Pearls from artists* # 340

 Comments are welcome!

 Posted on February 20, 2019, in An Artist's Life, Art in general, Creative Process, Inspiration, New York, NY, Pearls from Artists, Quotes, Working methods and tagged "The Journal of Eugene Delacroix", being, calmly, coldly, common herd, conception, conscience, continual, demands, depth, desire, dread, empty, genius, heard, Hubert Wellington, inspiration, laziness, level, lion, lives, Lower Manhattan, moment, obeys, ordinary man, roaring, rousing, silence, simple, sleeping, strong, struggle, suppose, terror, themselves, useful, writer, writing.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 340.